-Over 40 percent of millennials purchase a ring with diamonds on the band.
+Over 40 percent of millennials buy engagement rings with diamonds on the band.
 Engagement rings with settings like, pave, halo, and channel, are popular choices because they add a bit of dazzle and glitz to a standard band.
-Actually, 19 percent of millenials opted for a halo setting, which is where diamonds encircle the center stone making the rock appear larger.
+Actually, 19 percent of millennials opted for a halo setting, which is where diamonds encircle the center stone making the rock appear larger.
 As for the preferred style of engagement rings, millennials are choosing stones that are uniquely cut to create a one-of-a-kind look.
 Our survey found that 1 in 4 couples said their engagement ring features a non-traditional cut, such as the oh-so trendy pear-shape, which is much different than the classic round shape we’ve seen in the past.

 Should I invite my S.O. to go ring shopping with me?